DollyInc/dd-tracing-rust/README.md

   }
 }
 ```

+Error events are automatically propagated to their parent span.
+If an error event is created, any fields that start with `error` are attached as tags to the parent span as well.

 The collector requires a `tracing::Level` and `prefix` to use for filtering spans and events.
 Spans and events that do not match the minimum level or have a `target` that does not start with the `prefix` are filtered out.
 The `target` is typically the module path, but it can also be set explicitly when a span or event is constructed.